Druid Hill Park: Monuments

 There are many different monuments in Druid Hill Park.
-The Wallace Monument, standing at 30 feet tall, honors fourteenth-century Scottish hero and rebellion chieftain William Wallace.
+The Wallace Monument, standing at 30 ft tall, honors fourteenth-century Scottish hero and rebellion chieftain William Wallace.
 The Wagner Monument, dedicated to the German composer, stands on the lawn near the Mansion House ("Druid Hill" mansion).
-The monument in honor of Christopher Columbus lies within a view of the main South Driveway, and looks out upon the reservoir.
-The statue of George Washington (removed from old Carroll Hall building from the mid-19th century at the southwest corner of Calvert and Baltimore Streets in downtown) is placed at an intersection near the Rotunda driveway.
+The monument in honor of Christopher Columbus lies within view of the main South Driveway, and looks out upon the reservoir.
+The statue of George Washington (removed from the old Carroll Hall building from the mid-19th century at the southwest corner of Calvert and Baltimore streets in downtown) is placed at an intersection near the rotunda driveway.

 Housing

 Druid Hill Park is not home to any private residences, according to the official neighborhood boundaries by the city government of Baltimore.
 However, the Mansion House, located in The Maryland Zoo, which was built in 1801, served as the estate for Colonel Nicholas Rogers and his family until it was converted into a public pavilion in 1863.
 The only privately owned properties that are somewhat within the general park outline are at the northeastern corner of the park.
 This small enclave is the Brick Hill historic district dating to 1877, made of small masonry as well as stone duplexes, where those who worked at the Meadow Mill of the Woodberry Manufacturing Company lived.
 However, this is considered to be a part of the Woodberry neighborhood.
 Many homes face the park in the neighborhoods of Hampden, Liberty Square, Park Circle, Parkview Woodbrook, Reservoir Hill, and Woodberry.
 The Auchentoroly Terrace, which faces the neighborhood in the Parkview Woodbrook neighborhood, is a historic district of nine blocks built between 1876 and the 1920s in the Victorian style.